Pierre Desjardins

-Pierre Desjardins (born October 28, 1941) is a former professional Canadian football player with the Canadian Football League Montreal Alouettes.
+Pierre Desjardins (born October 28, 1941) is a Canadisn former professional football player with the Canadian Football League's Montreal Alouettes.
 Desjardins was an offensive lineman at the guard and tackle positions during his six-year career (1966–1971) with the club.
 Desjardins' jersey #63 is one of seven retired by the Alouettes.

 Desjardins is currently a Canadian businessman, previously serving on the board of directors for Canadian businesses such as Domtar, Labatt Brewing Company, and Imperial Tobacco.

 College career

 Desjardins was born and raised in Montreal, and played amateur Canadian football for the Quebec Junior Football League Rosemont Bombers.
 He played collegiately at the University of Wyoming prior to joining the Als.

 Professional football career

 Following his graduation from Wyoming, where he earned a business degree, Desjardins returned to Montreal and began his professional career with the CFL Alouettes in 1966.
 Desjardins was an offensive lineman at the guard and tackle positions during his six-year career (1966-1971) with the Als.
 Along with Pierre Dumont he was one of the first French-Canadians to play for the Larks.

 Desjardins, as co-captain of the team (along with co-captain, Larry Fairholm), helped turn around a then-mediocre Alouettes team, eventually reaching and winning the Grey Cup in 1970.
 Desjardins retired following the Alouettes' 1971 CFL season.